Andrew R. Flores

 GARY J. GATES is a recognized expert on the geography and demography of the lesbian, gay, bisexual, and transgender (LGBT) population.
 He co-authored The Gay and Lesbian Atlas and was the Blachford-Cooper distinguished scholar and research director at the Williams Institute at UCLA School of Law prior to his retirement.
 Dr. Gates also served as senior researcher at Gallup and as research associate at the Urban Institute in Washington, DC.
 He has published extensively on the demographic and economic characteristics of the LGBT population and national and international media outlets regularly feature his work.
 He provided expert witness testimony in DeBoer v.
 Snyder, one of the four cases challenging state bans on marriage for same-sex couples heard by the U.S. Supreme Court as part of Obergefell v.
 Hodges.
 Justice Anthony Kennedy cited Gates’ friend-of-the-court brief in his majority opinion in Obergefell holding that same-sex couples have a constitutional right to marriage.
 Dr. Gates has a Ph.D. in public policy and management from the Heinz College at Carnegie Mellon University.

-ANGELIQUE HARRIS is founding director of the Center for Gender and Sexualities Studies, director of the Gender and Sexualities Studies Program, and associate professor of sociology in the department of social and cultural sciences, all at Marquette University.
+ANGELIQUE C. HARRIS is Director of Faculty Development and Diversity in the Department of Medicine and on the Medical Campus at Boston University.
+In 2011 Dr. Harris became founding director of the Center for Gender and Sexualities Studies at Marquette University, where she also served as director of the Gender and Sexualities Studies Program and associate professor of sociology in the department of social and cultural sciences until 2019.
 Her research and teaching interests include: the sociology of health and illness; race and ethnicity; gender and sexuality; religion; and social movements.
 Dr. Harris’s research examines social problems and issues within marginalized communities, primarily focusing on the experiences of women, people of color, LGBTQ+ communities, and those at their intersections.
 She also looks at sociopolitical involvement and community engagement within marginalized communities and how disadvantaged groups understand, construct, and respond to health issues as well as how the marginalization and stigmatization they experience in their various communities impact their access to health care.
 Dr. Harris has authored and co-authored several books, including: Queer People of Color: Connected but Not Comfortable; AIDS, Sexuality, and the Black Church: Making the Wounded Whole; and The Intersection of Race and Sexuality book series, which examines the lives and experiences of queer Black, Latinx, and Asian/Pacific Islander populations across the United States.
 She has a Ph.D. in sociology from the Graduate Center at the City University of New York.

 Mark L. Hatzenbuehler